10 Simple Design Principles to Create Stunning Graphics

-By reflecting the design elements from top to bottom or left to right, you can create the perfect balance for your design.
+By reflecting the design elements from top to bottom or left to right, you can create the perfect balance for your design principles.

 While this is the simplest type of balance, it is not very common among graphic designers.

-The second type of balance that you can resort to your designs is the asymmetrical balance.
+The second type of balance that you can resort to in your designs is the asymmetrical balance.